The History of Containerization and Its Impact on The Shipping Industry

 This method of shipping quickly took the freight forwarding field by storm.
 With containers that could be seamlessly moved from truck to ship to train, it minimizes interruptions between shipping methods.
 This brought change to more than just the shipping industry.
 With a standardized method being adopted on a global level, it allowed the ships, trucks, and trains that transported these containers to be built around certain specifications.

-Rather than having to take apart shipments and reload them into the next method of transport, containers could be stacked comfortably and moved from vessel to vessel without difficulty.
+Rather than having to take apart shipments and reload them for the next method of transport, containers could be stacked comfortably and moved from vessel to vessel without difficulty.
 In the 60 years since its introduction, containerization has helped shape the way bulk shipping is handled.

 Influence on Intermodalism